Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/2-cips-noc-ip-config.rst

 2. Create a bare-metal Hello World system project with an application running on Arm Cortex-A72 and modify its source code as discussed in steps 1 and 2 of :ref:`creating-a-hello-world-application-for-the-arm-cortex-a72-on-ocm` and steps 1 and 2 of Modifying the helloworld_a72 Application Source Code.

-3. Select the component (hello_world_a72) application and select Build or click .. image:: media/build_button_new_vitis.png to generate the project elf files within the Debug folder of the application project.
+3. Select the component (hello_world_a72) application and select Build or click .. image:: media/build-button-vitis.png to generate the project elf files within the Debug folder of the application project.

-4. Create an additional RPU domain for your platform (created in Step 2) as discussed in `creating-a-hello-world-application-for-the-arm-cortex-r5f`.
+4. Create an additional RPU domain for your platform (created in Step 2) as discussed in :ref:`creating-a-hello-world-application-for-the-arm-cortex-r5f`.

-5. Create a bare-metal Hello World application running on Arm Cortex-R5F within the existing system project (Step 2) and modify its source code as discussed in steps 1 and 2 of :ref: `Creating the Standalone Application Project for the Arm Cortex-R5F` and steps 1 and 2 of :ref: `Modifying the helloworld_r5 Application Source Code`.
+5. Create a bare-metal Hello World application running on Arm Cortex-R5F within the existing system project (Step 2) and modify its source code as discussed in steps 1 and 2 of :ref:`creating-a-hello-world-application-for-the-arm-cortex-r5f` and steps 1 and 2 of :ref:`modifying-the-helloworld_r5-application-source-code`.

-6. 6.
-Select the component (hello_world_r5) application and select Build or click .. image:: media/build_button_new_vitis.png to generate the project elf files within the Debug folder of the application project.
+6. Select the component (hello_world_r5) application and select Build or click .. image:: media/build-button-vitis.png to generate the project elf files within the Debug folder of the application project.

-Refer to :ref: `Running Applications in the JTAG Mode using the System Debugger in the Vitis Software Platform` for running the applications built above in JTAG mode using system debugger in the Vitis software platform and to :ref:`generating-boot-image-for-standalone-application` for generating boot images for standalone applications.
+Refer to :ref:`running-applications-in-jtag-mode` for running the applications built above in JTAG mode using system debugger in the Vitis software platform and to :ref:`generating-boot-image-for-standalone-application` for generating boot images for standalone applications.